onexincom/discuz-dev-docs-markdown/README.md

 # Discuz!X development docs
-The latest Discoz!
+The latest Discuz!
 X development document, written using markdown.
 This is unofficially organized.
 You may need to check the official documentation. https://open.dismall.com/?!document

 ## About us